Alpine newt: Threats and conservation

 Because of its overall large range and populations that are not severely fragmented, the alpine newt was classified as Least Concern on the IUCN Red List in 2009.
 The population trend, however, is "Decreasing", and the different geographic lineages, which may represent evolutionary significant units, have not been evaluated separately.
+The most comprehensive multi-marker phylogenetic analyses of the species suggest that the alpine newt consists of four evolutionary lineages, covering central Europe, Italy, Greece and the rest of the Balkans.
 Several populations in the Balkans, some of which have been described as subspecies of their own, are highly threatened or have even gone extinct.

 Threats are similar to those affecting other newts and include mainly destruction and pollution of aquatic habitats.
 Beavers, previously widespread in Europe, were probably important in maintaining breeding sites.
 Introduction of fish, especially salmonids such as trout, and potentially crayfish is a significant threat that can eradicate populations from a breeding site.
 In the Montenegrin karst region, populations have declined as ponds created for cattle and human use were abandoned over the last decades.
 Lack of adequate, undisturbed land habitat (see section Habitats above) and dispersal corridors around and between breeding sites, is another problem.

 Effects as introduced species

 Introduced alpine newts may pose a threat to native amphibians if they carry disease.
 A particular concern is chytridiomycosis, which was found in at least one introduced population in the United Kingdom.
+They can also carry ranavirus, as documented in an introduced population in the Catalonian Pre-Pyrenees (Spain).
 In New Zealand, the risk of spreading chytridiomycosis to endemic frogs has led to the introduced subspecies I. a. apuana being declared an "unwanted organism", and eradication being recommended.
 It has proven challenging to detect and remove the newts, but over 2000 individuals have been eradicated until 2015.